Bazuka01/Traintrack-Alpha-2/README.md

 Key Interactive Features:

--Navigation bar with clickable buttons to switch between Home, Tracking, and Training pages -User input fields on the Tracking page for entering fitness data such as weight, steps, and heart rate
+- Navigation bar with clickable buttons to switch between Home, Tracking, and Training pages
+- User input fields on the Tracking page for entering fitness data such as weight, steps, and heart rate
 - Dynamic display of fitness metrics (calories burned, steps taken, BMI, pulse) in a dashboard-style layout
 - Interactive trainer selection on the Training page with selectable workout categories and options